 Access to quality green space is essential for people's physical and mental health.
 Green space, trees and other "green infrastructure" are also essential for nature.
 Friends of the Earth has used official data on green space, gardens and open access land to identify the neighbourhoods most deprived of green space in the region.
 Results show that low-income communities and people of colour are worst off when it comes to access to green space.
-In the Greater Manchester area, there are 63 neighbourhoods rated E (most deprived).
+In the West Yorkshire area, there are 39 neighbourhoods rated E (most deprived).

-In Greater Manchester, the mayoral authority is responsible for developing a LNRS, and a pilot has been produced.
-The LNRS must be developed with clear actions and targets to protect and manage nature sites that are important for people and wildlife, as well as to restore nature and ecosystems across the area.
-This includes planting more trees and woods on land owned by local authorities and in partnerships with local landowners.
-Friends of the Earth produced a map identifying where new woodlands could be planted outside of urban areas.
+In West Yorkshire, the mayoral authority is responsible for developing a LNRS.
+The LNRS should set out how it'll protect and manage nature sites that are important for people and wildlife, as well as restore nature and ecosystems across the area.
+This includes planting more trees and woods on land owned by local authorities and in partnerships with local landowners to double tree cover.
+Friends of the Earth has produced a map identifying where new woodlands could be planted outside of urban areas.